sgumerrabbani/SOFE3980U-Lab4/README.md

 $`MARE=\frac{1}{n} \sum_{i=0}^{n}{\frac{|y^{(i)}-\hat{y}^{(i)}|}{|y^{(i)}|+\epsilon}} *100\%`$      (Mean Absolute Relative Error)

-where $\epsilon$ is a very small number to avoid dividing by zero.
+where $\epsilon$ is a very small positive number to avoid dividing by zero.
 A model becomes better with the decrease of the MSE, MAE, or MARE values.

 The folder [/SVCR](/SVCR) within the GitHub repository contains a Maven-managed Java program.
 The [program](/SVCR/src/main/java/com/ontariotechu/sofe3980U/App.java) reads a CSV file called [model_1.csv](/SVCR/model_1.csv), and displays the first ten lines of the CSV data using a library called [com.opencsv](https://www.geeksforgeeks.org/reading-csv-file-java-using-opencsv/).
 The POM file has been updated to include the library as a dependency and has been configured to be included in the JAR file.
 Type the following command to build the program after downloading it from the GitHub repository.
 ``` cmd